 In 2019, the YAC planned "Speak Up, Speak Out: A Youth Summit on Policing in New York City," the CCRB's first-ever full-day conference focused on the relationship between young New Yorkers and the NYPD.
 During the conference, young people from the city’s five boroughs shared their experiences with policing, identified problems in their communities, and recommended solutions to public safety and police oversight practitioners and academics.

-Members will participate in monthly meetings to advise the CCRB on how to improve relations between the NYPD and young New Yorkers.
+Members will participate in regular meetings to advise the CCRB on how to improve relations between the NYPD and young New Yorkers.

 All young people in New York City ages 10-18 are eligible to apply to participate in the Youth Advisory Council.
 Applications for the 2021 class of the Youth Advisory Council are now closed.
 For more information on how to participate next year, please email firstname.lastname@example.org.